ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 much trouble.
 Look not at tho copy which
 is in the hands of the composi-tor, for
 it is nqt meet in the sight of the
 printer.
-Neither peep ovtr the outside
+Neither peep ovtr the outsid
-while it is being struck off, nor look
-over the shoulders of the editor while
-ho is reading a proof.
-Prefer the town
-paper to any other-subscribo immediately
-ib
 </td></tr></table>

 ---